exonum/exonum-time/TUTORIAL.md

 (and therefore such a time can be considered reliable)

-For practical reasons, we always choose the _`f + 1`_ timestamp, since this value is reliable and at the same time the most relevant.
+For practical reasons, we always choose the _`f + 1`_ timestamp, since this value is reliable and at the same time the most recent one.

 Potentially, the validator nodes can generate and send a transaction to update the time any moment, however, in the current implementation the nodes send the transaction after commit of each block.

-At the time when a new blockchain is launched, the consolidated time is unknown until the transactions from at least f + 1 validator nodes are processed.
+At the time when a new blockchain is launched, the consolidated time is unknown until the transactions from at least _`2f + 1`_ validator nodes are processed.
 Further in the course of blockchain operation this time will strictly grow monotonously.

 ## Usage